trailblazer/cells/README.md

 ## Generator Options

-By default, generated cells inherit from `Cell::Rails`.
+By default, generated cells inherit from `Cell::ViewModel`.
 If you want to change this, specify your new class name in `config/application.rb`:

 ### Base Class